isomerpages/mlaw-corp/news/legal-industry-newsletters/_posts/2015-10-06-note-by-senior-minister-of-state-for-law--indranee-rajah-s-c---o1.md

 ---
 layout: post
-title: Note by Senior Minister of State for Law, Indranee Rajah S.C., on Riding The Winds of Change: The Future of Singapore’s Lawyers and the Law
+title: Note by Senior Minister of State for Law, Indranee Rajah S.C., on Riding The Winds of Change The Future of Singapore’s Lawyers and the Law
 permalink: /news/legal-industry-newsletter/note-by-senior-minister-of-state-for-law--indranee-rajah-s-c---o1/
-breadcrumb: Note by Senior Minister of State for Law, Indranee Rajah S.C., on Riding The Winds of Change: The Future of Singapore’s Lawyers and the Law
+breadcrumb: Note by Senior Minister of State for Law, Indranee Rajah S.C., on Riding The Winds of Change The Future of Singapore’s Lawyers and the Law
 collection_name: news
 ---